Control Flow

 Note: Use

-for_each _ in items {
+for_each i, fruit in fruits {

 }